 Reclaiming Nature

-Although nature is an ancestral healing place for many communities, these spaces can be unwelcoming, unsafe, or triggering for people of color.
+Although nature is an ancestral healing place for many communities, because of certain socioeconomic factors, these spaces can be unwelcoming, unsafe, or triggering for people of color.
 By collaborating with community members, our research team hopes to help reclaim natural spaces and mitigate growing health disparities.
-Join our study now as a participant.

 Latest Happenings